 Don't forget to let a close relative or friend know where your will's kept, so that they'll be able to find it without any additional hassle at a difficult time.

 Once you've created a will, it's usually stored with a solicitor and you get a copy.
 Most charge a small fee for this.

 If you'd rather store it yourself, you could keep it at home but this isn't really recommended.
-The High Court in London can also keep it for you for a fee of £20, and it's free to withdraw it.
-Find more information on the Ministry of Justice website.
+The Probate Service can also keep it for you for a fee of £20, and it's free to withdraw it.
+The HM Courts & Tribunal Service explains how to deposit a will and there's more information on Gov.uk.

 Equity release is commonly marketed as a way to spend a home's value while still living in it, either by taking a loan or selling part.
 Do this and if you've dependants, less money will be left for after you've gone.
 But if you don't have any dependants, it isn't an issue.

 While rates don't sound much higher than ordinary mortgages, they often cost much more.
 No repayments are made until you die, so the interest compounds rapidly.

 For example: Borrow £20,000 aged 65 at 5.5% on a £120,000 home and live 25 years, and when you die £76,000 needs repaying.
 Though house price rises can offset this.

 We're no fans of these deals, but for some there's no alternative.
 Make sure you read these key points first...